Ortho 1 Medical Group

 Elbow pain or tingling in your ring and little fingers are signs you have cubital tunnel syndrome.
 This condition needs early treatment to prevent permanent nerve damage and muscle wasting.
 At Ortho 1 Medical Group, the surgical team specializes in treatments like cubital tunnel release that ease your symptoms, restore function, and prevent complications.
-Call the office in La Jolla or Chula Vista, California, today or use the online booking feature to schedule an appointment.
+Call the office in San Diego, Chula Vista, La Jolla, and Coronado, California, today or use the online booking feature to schedule an appointment.

 Cubital tunnel syndrome refers to having a pinched ulnar nerve in your elbow.
 The ulnar nerve travels down your arm and into your hand.
 Along the way, it passes through a narrow passageway in your elbow called the cubital tunnel, where it can be easily pinched.